2020 San Diego Seals season

 The San Diego Seals are a lacrosse team based in San Diego, California.
 The team plays in the National Lacrosse League (NLL).
-The 2020 season is their 2nd season in the NLL.
+The 2020 season was their second season in the NLL.
 Due to the COVID-19 pandemic, the season was suspended on March 12, 2020.
 On April 8, the league made a further public statement announcing the cancellation of the remaining games of the 2020 season and that they would be exploring options for playoffs once it was safe to resume play.